-- 26. Careful consideration needs to be given to whether conditions of practice are an appropriate remedy if they are being used as a means of controlling the setting in which a registrant operates.
-In particular, they same or similar conditions of practice may not work for all professions.
-For example, removing a radiographer from an accident and emergency setting may well be a realistic condition but suggesting that a paramedic does not work in such settings may not be a viable option. - 27.
+- 25.27.
+The imposition of conditions requires a commitment on the part of the registrant to resolve matters and therefore conditions of practice are unlikely to be suitable in situations where problems cannot be overcome, such as serious overall failings, lack of insight, denial or matters involving dishonesty or the abuse of service users.cases: - where there are serious or persistent overall failings; - the registrant lacks insight or denies any wrongdoing; or - involving dishonesty, breach of trust or the abuse of service users. - 28.
+Whilst conditions can be drafted so that they are verifiable, including providing mechanisms for verifying compliance, Panels must remember that, to a large extent, the registrant will be trusted to adhere to the conditions.
+Where the allegation before the Panel is based upon actions which constitute dishonesty, breach of trust or abuse, conditions of practice are unlikely to be appropriate unless the Panel is satisfied that the registrant's conduct was minor, out of character, capable of remediation and unlikely to be repeated.
+If a Panel is considering imposing conditions in such a case, the Panel will need to consider carefully whether it is likely that the registrant can be trusted not to breach those conditions of practice. - 29.
+If conditions of practice are being considered as a means of controlling the practice setting in which a registrant operates, careful thought needs to be given as to whether they are a realistic and appropriate remedy.
+In particular, the same or similar conditions of practice may not work for all professions. - 26.30.
+Above all, conditions must be realistic and there is a limit to how far they may extend.
+For example, a combination of conditions which require a registrant not to carry out home visits, out of hours working, unsupervised care, or care outside of a particular setting may, in reality, amount to a suspension and thus be far too wide.
+Equally, care must be taken to ensure that the combined effect of the conditions imposed does not amount to a requirement only to perform the role of an unregistered assistant or support worker. - 27.1.
+Careful consideration needs to be given to whether conditions of practice are an appropriate remedy if they are being used as a means of controlling the setting in which a registrant operates.
+In particular, the same or similar conditions of practice may not work for all professions. - 28.
 As noted above, before deciding to impose conditions of practice, Panels need to reflect on the fact that, whilst conditions can be drafted so that they are verifiable, including providing mechanisms for verifying compliance, to a large extent the registrant will be trusted to adhere to those conditions.
 Where the allegation before the Panel is based upon actions which constitute dishonesty, abuse or a breach of trust, conditions of practice are unlikely to be appropriate.
-However, if a Panel is considering imposing conditions in such a case, the Panel will need to consider carefully whether it is likely that the registrant can be trusted not to breach any conditions of practice which may be imposed. - 28.
+However, if a Panel is considering imposing conditions in such a case, the Panel will need to consider carefully whether it is likely that the registrant can be trusted not to breach any conditions of practice which may be imposed.

+29.31.
 Article 29(7)(c) of the Order enables Panels to specify a minimum period (of up to two years) for which a conditions of practice order is to have effect before the registrant may apply to vary, replace or revoke it.
 In general, Panels should only exercise that power in cases where either it is clear from the evidence that earlier review is unlikely to be of value or where the nature of the conditions imposed make early review inappropriate.